Spaghetti with Bell Pepper Cream

 • Chopper

-• Cook the spaghetti al dente and toss with the bell pepper cream and, if needed, a tablespoon of hot pasta water.
+• Cook the spaghetti al dente and toss them with the bell pepper cream and, if needed, a tablespoon of hot pasta water.
 Serve the spaghetti with bell pepper cream and fresh thyme leaves.

 Author image